daleysoftware/zendesk-tools/README.md

 # Zendesk Tools

-The `zendesk-tools` project contains a wrapper for the Zendesk API, and a number of convenient tools that can be used with Zendesk.
+The `zendesk-tools` project contains a python wrapper for the Zendesk API, and a number of convenient tools that can be used with Zendesk.

 ## Prerequistes and Setup